 “IT and process overheads”.

-Their in-house webmasters can manage all the
+In-house webmasters can manage the

 Website translation involves a variety of file formats.

 Translators need to leave the safe confines of Microsoft Word and enter